hyprwm/hyprland-wiki/pages/Useful Utilities/Must-have.md

-This page documents software that is recommended to have running for a smooth Hyprland experience.
+This page documents software that is __strongly__ recommended to have running for a smooth Hyprland experience.

 DEs like Plasma or Gnome will take care of this automatically.
 Hyprland will not, as you might want to use something else.